OutSystemsExperts/phonegap-nfc/README.md

 - Windows
 - BlackBerry 7

+Note that Windows Phones need the newere NXP PN427 chipset to read non-NDEF tags.
+That tag will be read, but no tag meta-data is available.

 ## nfc.removeTagDiscoveredListener

 Removes the previously registered event listener added via `nfc.addTagDiscoveredListener`.

     nfc.removeTagDiscoveredListener(callback, [onSuccess], [onFailure]);

+Removing listeners is not recommended.
+Instead, consider that your callback can ignore messages you no longer need.

 ### Parameters